viz-prakash/academic-papers/cs/security/emperical/recycled-numbers-2021/README.md

 new number.
 They also suggest that websites should not use SMS based 2FA and password recovery, and should use other means for 2FA.

-Questions: Are these issues just related to US based telcom carriers or rest of the world as well?
+Questions: Are these issues just related to US based telecom carriers or rest of the world as well?